StackVista/stackstate-docs/configure/identifiers.md

 ### Common StackPack

 Example URN global scope identifiers from the common StackPack.
+The objects will be uninstalled when the common StackPack is uninstalled.

 * Component type server:
     * `urn:stackpack:common:component-type:server`